Aplopio/fluentmock/docs/MIGRATION.md

 ## unittest.TestCase -> fluentmock.UnitTests

 Replace the usage of class `TestCase` from unittest with fluentmock's class `UnitTests`.
-UnitTests will undo the patches after execution and offers you a nice way to stick with the underscore convetion for method names.
+UnitTests will undo the patches after execution and offers you a nice way to stick with the underscore convention for method names.

 Legacy: